datamindedbe/demo-elections2024-website/README.md

 -  [Regeerakkoord van de Vlaamse Regering 2019-2024](https://www.vlaanderen.be/publicaties/regeerakkoord-van-de-vlaamse-regering-2019-2024)
 - The decisions made by the flemish government between 2019 & 2024 which can be found [here](https://beslissingenvlaamseregering.vlaanderen.be/)

 Making use of a RAG (retrieval augmented generation) workflow we use an LLM to analyse the implementation of the government agreement(Regeerakkoord) by providing context from the relevant goverment decisions made.
-We present the results in a documentation website created with docusaurus
+We present the results in a documentation website created with docusaurus.

+As an additional interactive component we also have incorporated a chatbot which can be used to semantically search for specific government decisions

 Note: We do not claim that the results produced in this project are complete and/or fully correct.
 This is an experimental project and the results should be interpretted in accordance with that.